robertying/learnX/src/assets/HELP_EN.md

 - First, go to `Change Current Semester` in `Settings` to make sure you have selected the correct semester you want.
 Summer semesters sometimes make the App blank since there may be no courses.
 - Please Try to `Logout` in `Settings` and re-login.
-- Change to campus networks.
-The connections are sometimes broken if you are connected to off-campus networks.

 ### iOS: The file won't open. / The file is always blank.